joej888/techmission_project_scalable/README.md

 # YouTube Comments API

-A simple REST API for managing YouTube video comments with a smart ranking system.
+A simple REST API for managing YouTube video comments with a smart ranking system and cursor-based pagination.
 Built with Node.js, Express, TypeScript, and ScyllaDB.

 ## What it does